Saad el-Shazly: Directive 41

-October War (1973)
+Yom Kippur War (1973)

 The Israeli army previously made a defensive line called Bar Lev Line that was strengthened with several fortresses at the eastern bank of the Suez canal that is separating the Israeli army from the Egyptian one.
 It also built a sand barrier 17 meters high at the canal shores to refrain any attempt to cross the canal by the Egyptian army.

 At 2 pm 6 October 1973, under General Shazly's command, 200 Egyptian aircraft skimmed low over the canal, headed deep into Sinai and struck the Israeli key forces, while 2000 artillery pieces opened heavy bombardment on the Bar-Lev forts and minefields, under which cover engineer reconnaissance teams paddled over to check the outlets for the Israeli inflammable liquid that had been blocked from the night before.
 The first assault wave of 4000 men crossed the Suez Canal and opened 70 passages through the sand barrier using high pressure water pumps.
 Waves of infantry followed crossing the Canal and captured most of the strong points and forts of the Ber lev line.
 On the next day, 7 October, 5 bridges were assembled over the canal, and the armored divisions began to cross the canal into Sinai.
 On 8 October, the Israeli counter-attack failed to push the Egyptians back, Israel tried again on 9 October but also suffered heavy losses.
 Israel lost more than 260 tanks in two days.

 After that initial victory, Shazly clashed with president Sadat over Sadat's decision to launch a new offensive to advance towards Sinai Passages.
 General Shazly strongly opposed any eastward advance that would leave Egyptian forces exposed to IAF without adequate air cover.
 Sadat insisted and ordered the generals to execute the order which aimed at helping the Syrians.
-On October 14, the offensive was launched but failed with heavy Egyptian losses.
+On 14 October, the offensive was launched but failed with heavy Egyptian losses.
 This may have contributed to the success of a daring Israeli operation which pushed its way west in between Egypt's second and third armies and crossed from Sinai into mainland Egypt through the Bitter Lakes.
 Once again president Sadat refused General Shazly's plan to move some of the Egyptian's armored brigades to fight the Israeli troops.